ralarconb/didactic-engine/README.md

 - Clone the repository
 - Go into the project directory
 - Build the local image
+- Run the spring boot program
-- Test the running application
+- And finally test the running application
 ```sh
 git clone https://github.com/ralarconb/didactic-engine.git
 cd didactic-engine